streamnative/function-mesh-website/docs/functions/function-crd.md

 ## Secrets

-Function Mesh provides the `SecretsMap` field for Function, Source and Sink in the CRD definition.
+Function Mesh provides the `SecretsMap` field for Function, Source, and Sink in the CRD definition.
 You can refer to the created secrets under the same namespace and the controller can include those referred secrets.
-The secrets are provide by `EnvironmentBasedSecretsProvider` which can be used by `context.getSecret()` in Pulsar functions and connectors.
+The secrets are provide by `EnvironmentBasedSecretsProvider`, which can be used by `context.getSecret()` in Pulsar functions and connectors.

 The `SecretsMap` field is defined as a `Map` struct with `String` keys and `SecretReference` values.
 The key indicates the environment value in the container, and the `SecretReference` is defined as below.